X

 This is the first of two meetings between Kamara and the Falcons, but looking at the Falcons' recent struggles against running backs, the early advantage goes to Kamara.

 In the last three Falcons contests, Atlanta has allowed 406 rushing yards as well as 153 receiving yards on 15 receptions.
-When you do the math, it works out to 4.95 yards per carry and 8.85 yards per target or 31.6 fantasy points per game, the fifth-most since Week 9.
+When you do the math, it works out to 4.95 yards per carry and 8.85 yards per target, or 31.6 fantasy points per game, the fifth most since Week 9.

-Kareem Hunt - RB, Kansas City Chiefs vs Indianapolis Colts
+Kareem Hunt - RB, Kansas City Chiefs vs. Indianapolis Colts

 Against a stout Denver Broncos defense last week, Kareem Hunt had a respectable performance, churning out 59 yards on 13 carries (4.5 yards per attempt), scoring a touchdown, and finishing with 13.2 fantasy points.
 Since Week 8, Hunt has been a solid RB2, averaging 14.3 fantasy points, which is equal to that of Jacobs and better than D'Andre Swift and Kenneth Walker III.

-From the strange but true file, Kareem Hunt has not lost a fumble since 2017, his rookie season.
+From the strange but true file, Hunt has not lost a fumble since 2017, his rookie season.
 Over his 1,316 carries and 259 career receptions, Hunt has fumbled the ball on just six occasions and lost the ball just once.
 I can't even eat a hamburger without dropping a few toppings on my shirt.

 Only Chris Rodriguez Jr. of the Commanders has a better success rate since Week 8 than Hunt's 69.7%: three games, three rushing touchdowns.
 If the Chiefs can get inside the five, expect Hunt to punch it in from there.
-Since Week 9, the Colts have allowed 26.4 fantasy points per game to opposing backs, the ninth-most.
+Since Week 9, the Colts have allowed 26.4 fantasy points per game to opposing backs, the ninth most.

 Week 12 - Fantasy Football Busts

-Chase Brown - RB, Cincinnati Bengals vs New England Patriots
+Chase Brown - RB, Cincinnati Bengals vs. New England Patriots

 As good as Chase Brown has been since the arrival of Joe Flacco, sometimes the matchup is too much to ignore.
-Since Week 6, Brown is averaging 12.7 fantasy points per game, thanks to 359 rushing yards (5.89 per attempt) while forcing 15 missed tackles on 61 attempts.
+Since Week 6, Brown is averaging 12.7 fantasy points per game, thanks to 359 rushing yards (5.89 per attempt), while forcing 15 missed tackles on 61 attempts.

 However, the New England Patriots' run defense doesn't miss tackles.
 New England sits atop the NFL in rushing yards allowed, containing opposing rushing attacks to 84.7 yards per game.
-In the Patriots' last five contests, they have allowed just 428 yards of total offense to the running backs position, conceding a mere 3.76 yards per carry.
+In the Patriots' last five contests, they have allowed just 428 yards of total offense to the running back position, conceding a mere 3.76 yards per carry.

 Since Week 7, only the Detroit Lions are allowing fewer fantasy points per game to the position than the 15.4 the Patriots have allowed.

 With Achane, RJ Harvey, and Kimani Vidal unavailable this week, Brown becomes an attractive option in a difficult matchup.
-Ultimately, Brown will be one of those players fantasy managers either stick with or buy low on that will aid in their fantasy championship aspirations, but this isn't the week.
+Ultimately, Brown will be one of those players fantasy managers either stick with or buy low on who will aid in their fantasy championship aspirations, but this isn't the week.

 Breece Hall - RB, New York Jets at Baltimore Ravens